In this article we’ll cover the specific steps required to obtain a Part 107 waiver for flying your drone at night.

 What’s the proper way to request a night waiver?

-According to the FAA, you should fill out their online Part 107 waiver form over here.
-After submitting the form the FAA “…will strive to review and issue decisions on waiver and authorization requests within 90 days.”
+According to the FAA, you should fill out their online Part 107 waiver form over at their FAADroneZone website, which you’ll have to register for.
+It’s the same place you register your drone commercially, apply for airspace authorizations, and submit incident reports if needed.
+After submitting the form, the FAA “…will strive to review and issue decisions on waiver and authorization requests within 90 days.”

 Waivers can take a very long time to be processed, so you should plan on waiting at least 90 days to hear back.

-Make sure to read the instructions and to fill out the form correctly, or you either won’t hear back from the FAA or will be denied a request and will have to start over.
+Make sure to read the Instructions and the Waiver Safety Explanation Guidelines and to fill out the form correctly, or you either won’t hear back from the FAA or will be denied a request and will have to start over.

 So how should you fill out the form?